mathkimchi/singularity/DEVLOG.md

 I just realized that the server side connection doesn't even need a queue, because I only needed queue because client might ask for a specific request.
 I will fix this after committing though.

+I think I figured out a way to jank the type system.
+First, use the `type Query` instead of `<Query>`.
+Then, I think I can make helper methods inside of the query responder, which I believe will let me avoid problems with unknown size errors I would have gotten if I put the helper functions there.
+Additionally, I can make an InnerQueryRespond to prevent the helper functions from being overridden and to prevent them from clogging the user's list of usable methods.

+The actual calculations that need to be done when sending back a query response, given that we know it is a query:

+1. Split `packet data` -> (`query instance id`, `query type id`, `query inner data`)
+2. Try to match `query type id` to an actual `query type`
+   1. In our case, we need to find the `query responder` with this `query type`
+3. Generate `query object` of the correct `query type` from the `query inner data`
+4. Generate the `response object` by asking the correct `query responder`
+5. Generate `response inner data` from `response object`
+6. Generate `response data` by combing `query instance id`, `response type id`, and `response inner data`

+I think steps 2-5 should be in the trait helper functions, because they require information about the type that I am not sure how to get from `&mut dyn QueryResponder<Query = dyn Any>`.

+Uhh, the trait stuff is stricter than I thought.
+You know what, that actually sounds like a problem for future me.